johnfjennings/IDM3-GroupProject-Template/docs/readme.md

- This folder should contain project documentation sucha as .docx, .pdf etc
+ This folder should contain a static website to be published through Github Pages